lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

 .. container:: justify

-   Let us specify the thermalisation and the dynamics of the system.
+   Let us specify the thermalization and the dynamics of the system.
 Add the following lines to *input.lammps*:

 .. code-block:: lammps